versatus/-deprecated-versatus-docs/developer-guide/smart-contracts/internals/input_data.md

 * `allowance` -- A list/vector of allowances that this program/contract is authorised to spend.
 An allowance is a key and value representing an owner address and a balance.
 * `approvals` -- A list/vector of approvals that this program/contract is authorised for.
 An approval is a spender address and value.
 * `data` -- Arbitrary opaque data owned and used by the account holder.
 * `status` -- The status of the program/contract.
-Possible values are....
+It is an enum of a handful of specific possible states/values.

 ## Sample JSON